DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-06 Environmental Art Meeting.md

 We need a modular fence kit that we can use to create fences for various levels.

+- More granular fences to avoid sizing issues
+- Also, make different variations of the fence pieces

 ***LDs need to block out a kit for this first***

 #### Things to Look into